jsarma/sudoku-smasher/README.md

 #To-Do

+##Error Checking

+1. Currently doesn't check that the file input is a valid puzzle.
+2. Exception handling could be more fine grain in general.

 ##Puzzle Generation:
 Currently, Sudoku Smasher can generate a solved sudoku board from an empty board.
 What's missing from generating sudoku puzzles are: